Skip to main content

 Financial support and funding opportunities

-All applicants are considered for financial support through departmental and university fellowships, teaching assistantships and research assistantships.
-The majority of our graduate students receive some type of financial assistance.
-Offers of admission to the PhD program come with a guarantee of 5 years of support, assuming satisfactory progress through the graduate program.
+All applicants are considered for financial support through departmental and university fellowships, teaching assistantships and research assistantships, no separate applications required.
+Offers of admission to the PhD program come with a guarantee of 5 years of support, including stipend, tuition and health insurance coverage, assuming satisfactory progress through the graduate program.

 Teaching Assistantships.
 The normal teaching assistantship (TA) is half-time (20 hours per week).
 A student supported as a TA typically takes nine hours of graduate coursework and teaches one course or two-four recitation sessions each semester.
 Until TAs have 18 hours of graduate course credit and receive additional training, their duties consist of assisting in labs, holding recitation sections and assisting faculty.